-If you invest in our common shares in this offering, your interest will be diluted to the extent of the difference between the initial public offering price per share of our common shares in this offering and the pro forma as adjusted net tangible book value per share of our common shares after this offering.
+If you invest in our common shares in this offering, your interest will be diluted to the extent of the difference between the initial public offering price per share of our common shares in this offering and the pro forma net tangible book value per share of our common shares after this offering.

-As of January 31, 2015, we had a net tangible book value of \$8.3 million, or \$ per common share as determined by dividing our total tangible assets less our total liabilities by the number of shares of our common stock outstanding as of , 2015.
+As of January 31, 2015, we had a net tangible book value of \$(1.7) million, or \$(0.14) per common share as determined by dividing our total tangible assets less our total liabilities by the number of shares of our common stock outstanding as of January 31, 2015.

-As of , 2015 our pro forma net tangible book value was \$, or \$ per share, based on the total number of common shares outstanding as of , 2015, after giving effect to (i) the repayment of all amounts outstanding under our loans with HSBC Bank Canada and Investissement Québec and (ii) the automatic exchange of our outstanding Class AA Common Shares and the automatic conversion of our outstanding Junior Preferred Shares, Series A Preferred Shares, Series A-1 Preferred Shares and Series A-2 Preferred Shares into common shares, which will occur upon the completion of this offering.
+As of January 31, 2015 our pro forma net tangible book value was \$43.5 million, or \$2.16 per share, based on the total number of common shares outstanding as of January 31, 2015, after giving effect to the automatic exchange of our outstanding Class AA Common Shares and the automatic conversion of our outstanding Junior Preferred Shares, Series A Preferred Shares, Series A-1 Preferred Shares and Series A-2 Preferred Shares into 20.034.949 common shares, which will occur upon the completion of this offering.

-After giving effect to the receipt of the estimated net proceeds from our sale of shares in this offering, assuming an initial public offering price of US\$ per share (the midpoint of the price range shown on the cover of this prospectus), and the application of the estimated net proceeds therefrom as described under "Use of Proceeds," our pro forma as adjusted net tangible book value at approximately \$, or \$ per share.
-This represents an immediate increase in net tangible book value per share of \$ to existing shareholders and an immediate dilution in net tangible book value per share of \$ to you, or %.
+As of January 31, 2015 our pro forma as adjusted net tangible book value was \$88.9 million, or \$3.84 per share, based on the total number of common shares outstanding as of January 31, 2015, after giving effect to the receipt of the estimated net proceeds from our sale of shares in this offering, assuming an initial public offering price of US\$15.00 per share (the midpoint of the price range shown on the cover of this prospectus), and the application of the estimated net proceeds therefrom as described under "Use of Proceeds."
+This represents an immediate increase in net tangible book value per share of \$1.68 to existing shareholders and an immediate dilution in net tangible book value per share of \$14.17 to you, or 79%.
 The following table illustrates this dilution per share.

-\$ U S\$ Assumed initial public offering price per share(1) \$ \$ Net tangible book value per share as of , 2015(1) Pro forma increase (decrease) in net tangible book value per share as of , 2015(1) Pro forma net tangible book value per share as of , 2015(1) Increase in pro forma as adjusted net tangible book value per share attributable to new investors participating in this offering(1) Pro forma as adjusted net tangible book value per share after this offering(1) \$ \$ Dilution per share to new investors participating in this offering(1) \$ \$ deducting estimated underwriting discounts and commissions and estimated expenses payable by us.
+\$ US\$ Assumed initial public offering price per share(1) \$ 18.01 \$ 15.00 Net tangible book value per share as of January 31, 2015(1) (0.14) (0.12) Pro forma increase in net tangible book value per share as of January 31, 2015(1) 2.30 1.92 Pro forma net tangible book value per share as of January 31, 2015(1) 2.16 1.80 Increase in pro forma as adjusted net tangible book value per share attributable to new investors participating in this offering(1) 1.68 1.40 Pro forma as adjusted net tangible book value per share after this offering(1) \$ 3.8 34 \$ 3.20 Dilution per share to new investors participating in this offering(1) \$ 14.2 \$ 11.80 deducting estimated underwriting discounts and commissions and estimated expenses payable by us.

-(1) Translated for convenience only using the noon buying rate for Canadian dollars in New York City, as certified for customs purposes by the Federal Reserve Bank of New York, on of \$1.00=US\$
+(1) Translated for convenience only using the noon buying rate for Canadian dollars in New York City, as certified for customs purposes by the Federal Reserve Bank of New York, on May 15, 2015 of US\$1.00=\$1.2009.

-A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$ per share of our common shares would increase (decrease) our pro forma as adjusted net tangible book value after giving effect to the offering by \$, assuming no change to the number of our common shares offered by us as set forth on the cover page of this prospectus, and after
+A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$15.00 per share of our common shares would increase (decrease) our net tangible book value after giving effect to the offering by approximately US\$2.8 million, assuming no change to the number of our common shares offered by us as set forth on the cover page of this prospectus, and after